 Docker and Singularity containers are the most secure and consistent way to run OGGM.
 However, they require some knowledge about containers and the command line, and they still do not belong to the standard set of tools of most scientists.

 Therefore, we should help and support users in installing OGGM dependencies “the standard way”, i.e. using pip or conda.
 We can do this by maintaining and testing the standard and latest dependency lists on various platforms as often as possible.
 When problems arise, we can attempt to fix them but make no guarantee for the problems generated upstream, i.e. problems which are unrelated to OGGM itself.

 The user will have two complementary ways to test the correct installation of OGGM:

-- pytest –pyargs oggm –run-slow –mpl will run the test suite.
-This test suite does not contain quantitative tests, i.e. it does not guarantee consistency of model results accross platforms
+pytest –pyargs oggm –run-slow –mpl will run the test suite.
+This test suite does not contain quantitative tests, i.e. it does not guarantee consistency of model results across platforms

 oggm.check_install() will be a top level function performing quantitative tests to see if user results are consistent with the benchmark container.